 The HACB may submit a proposal for project-based housing that is owned or controlled by the HACB.
-If the proposal for HACB-owned housing is selected, the HACB will use [insert name of the entity] to review the HACB selection and to administer the PBV program.
+If the proposal for HACB-owned housing is selected, the HACB will use [insert name of the entity] to review the HACB selection process.
 The HACB will obtain HUD approval of [insert name of entity] prior to selecting the proposal for HACB-owned housing.